 To be let:

 This project involves replacement of the existing concrete pavement through Hornick north to 300th Street, then east on 300th Street to the intersection with Old Highway 141, west of Holly Springs.
 The city of Hornick is participating in the project with parking area and sidewalk improvements that will be constructed as part of the project.
-The project is funded by regional STBG-SWAP funds with the local share being paid by the Woodbury County farm to market fund and city funds from Hornick for the city work.
+The project is funded by regional STBG-SWAP funds with the local share being paid by the Woodbury County farm to market fund, local secondary road funds, and city funds from Hornick for the city work.